 Cinnamon rolls are a family fave in our house, especially on holidays.
 Give store-bought refrigerated tubes an upgrade for Christmas morning with this easy-to-make recipe.
 Plus, it’s made in a pan and sliced so it’s easy to serve, especially for a big group.
 Get the Cinnamon Roll French Toast recipe.

 If you’re hosting a big brunch, easy-to-eat finger foods are always a solid option.
 These roll-ups are made of sliced white bread and cream cheese and turn crunchy after some time in the freezer and the oven.
 Plus, you can make a big batch of these ahead of time (and freeze them for up to 2 months) so you won’t be slaving away in the kitchen on Christmas morning.
-Get the French Toast Roll-Ups recipe.
+Get the French Toast Roll-Ups recipe, or try this Cannoli French Toast Roll-Up recipe.

 Do you really need any more convincing than this recipe’s title ingredients?
 Strawberries and cream cheese are mixed together and stuffed snugly between thick slices of bread.
 Yes, please!
 This sweet (and slightly savory) concoction is a bonafide breakfast favorite, and makes for a beautiful presentation, too.
 To achieve it, just top with fresh mixed berries, powdered sugar, and whipped cream.
 It’s a dish that’s sure to impress even your most discerning holiday brunch critics.
 Get the Strawberries and Cream Stuffed French Toast recipe.